 Richard Guo

-- Statistical foundations of causal inference: graphical models, semiparametric theory, robustness vs. efficiency trade-off
+- Statistical foundations of causal inference: graphical models, nonparametric and semiparametric methods;

-- Honest & flexible uncertainty quantification: model selection, irregularity, finite sample analysis, handling preprocessed data, randomization and derandomization, Bayes and empirical Bayes.
+- Honest & flexible uncertainty quantification: model selection, irregularity, finite sample guarantees, empirical Bayes.

 news